Introduction

 Leakage of pepsinogen into circulation results in elevated plasma pepsinogen levels.

-Protein loss into the gastrointestinal tract leads to hypoalbuminemia and submandibular edema.
+Protein loss in the gastrointestinal tract leads to hypoalbuminemia and submandibular edema.

 The abomasal mucosa thickens, forming nodules, and can resemble “morocco leather” in severe cases.